-Modernist Cuisine at Home is the lavishly illustrated cookbook for home cooks created by Nathan Myhrvold and Maxime Bilet.
-The authors have collected in this 456-page volume all the essential information that any cook needs to stock a modern kitchen, to master Modernist techniques, and to make hundreds of stunning recipes.
-The book includes a 230-page waterproof Kitchen Manual that reproduces every recipe in a separate, portable companion.
-Drawing on the same commitment to perfection that produced Modernist Cuisine, Modernist Cuisine at Home applies innovations pioneered by The Cooking Lab to refine classic home dishes, from hamburgers and wings to macaroni and cheese.
+Modernist Cuisine at Home is the lavishly illustrated cookbook for home cooks created by Nathan Myhrvold and the Modernist Cuisine team.
+This award-winning, 456-page book brings Modernist cooking to an even wider audience of passionate and curious home cooks.
+It contains all the essential information that any cook needs to stock a modern kitchen, to master Modernist techniques, and to make hundreds of stunning recipes.
+The book includes a 228-page water resistant kitchen manual that houses all the recipes.
+Drawing on the same commitment to perfection that produced Modernist Cuisine, Modernist Cuisine at Home applies innovations pioneered by the Modernist Cuisine team to refine classic home dishes, from hamburgers and wings to macaroni and cheese.
 More than 400 new recipes are included, most with step-by-step photos that make it easy to bring dining of the highest quality to your own dinner table.